-Nepal has achieved MDGs 4 and 5.
-Maternal mortality has dropped from 790/100,000 births in 1990 to 190/100,000 in 2013
+Maternal mortality in Nepal dropped from 281/100,000 births in 2006 to 190/100,000 in 2014

 Better management of human resources in Odisha led to a 39% increase in the number of doctors over a five year period

 Alison Dembo RathAlison Dembo Rath leads Options’ health systems work, with a particular focus on South Asia.
 She has over 20 years’ experience in design, management, monitoring and evaluation of health systems development programmes at policy and implementation levels.
 Building on her early career in nursing in the UK, Alison has particular expertise in delivering quality maternal and newborn health care services.
-Alison has experience of working across Sub-Saharan Africa and Asia, managing DFID-funded maternal health and health sector programmes in India and Nepal.
+Alison has experience of working across Sub-Saharan Africa and Asia, managing UKAid-funded maternal health and health sector programmes in India and Nepal.